DivyanshuSinha136/Banners/README.md

 ## Edit Text.

-For editing text we have to import banner module from banner package.
+For editing text we have to import banner module from Banner package.

 ```python
 from Banner import banner